tomna [Maltese]

 2

-A unit of land area, = 6 sigħan, approximately 1,124.1 square meters (about 0.278 acre). link to a table of Maltese units of land area This is a seed measure of land that is based on the unit of capacity above.
+A unit of land area, = 6 siegħan, approximately 1,124.1 square meters (legally defined in 1921 as exactly 12,100 square feet, about 0.278 acre). link to a table of Maltese units of land area Originally a seed measure of land based on the unit of capacity above.

 1. The entry for the tomna in the UN document is in error: a decimal point was dropped.
 The “5” in the “British” column should be “.5”.
 Apparently the metric column was calculated from the mistaken British value.